MicrosoftDocs/win32-pr.it-it/desktop-src/DirectShow/transition-element.md

 ## <a name="remarks"></a>Commenti

-L'attributo **CLSID** specifica il sottooggetto che crea la transizione.
+**L'attributo clsid** specifica il sottooggetto che crea la transizione.

 ## <a name="examples"></a>Esempi